MahmoodFAlfaqi/neniveh-school-for-distengueshed-ecosystem/replit.md

 -   **Cards & Containers**: Rounded corners, colored shadows, hover elevation, gradient fills on stat cards.
 -   **Buttons & Interactive Elements**: Gradient backgrounds, smooth hover effects, badge styling, accessible focus rings.
 -   **Forms & Inputs**: Clean design, rounded corners, proper label hierarchy, validation states.
 -   **News & Posts**: Public square posts visible to all users on news page; scope-specific posts only visible to users with access to that scope.
 Scope selector allows filtering by public square, grade scopes, or class section scopes.
-Public square is the default scope on news page. **NEW:** Filter by author role and sort by newest or credibility.
+Public square is the default scope on news page.
--   **Events**: Events can be created with dual type/category selectors (curricular/extracurricular with subject or activity category). **FIXED:** Public square events now display correctly. **NEW:** Filter by event type and sort by upcoming/past.
--   **Friends & Chat**: Users can send friend requests, accept/decline, view friends list, and send direct messages to friends.
 -   **Teacher Management**: Teachers can be assigned to multiple subjects and sections.
 Admin interface allows selecting which subjects and sections each teacher teaches.
 -   **Schedule Auto-Population**: In the schedule page (Sunday-Thursday school week), when a subject is selected, the teacher dropdown auto-populates with only teachers who teach that subject in the user's class section.
 Teacher is automatically cleared when subject changes.
--   **Hexagon Rating System**: **NEW:** 4-quarter rating interface with 3 interactive hexagon charts:
-      - **الشخصية الاجتماعية (Social Personality)**: 6 metrics - Empathy, Anger Management, Cooperation, Self-Confidence, Criticism Acceptance, Listening
-      - **المهارات والقدرات (Skills & Abilities)**: 6 metrics - Problem Solving, Creativity, Memory & Focus, Planning & Organization, Communication & Expression, Leadership & Initiative
-      - **الاهتمامات والهوايات (Interests & Hobbies)**: 6 metrics - Artistic/Creative, Sports/Physical, Technical/Technology, Linguistic/Reading, Social/Humanitarian, Natural/Environmental
-      - Each hexagon has relative scoring (total 24 points per hexagon distributed among 6 metrics, 0-10 scale per metric)
-      - Fourth quarter contains hobbies input box (up to 5 user-entered hobbies)
--   **Content Moderation**: **NEW:** AI-powered content moderation system with:
-      - Post flagging/reporting system
-      - Automatic profanity and spam detection infrastructure
-      - User violation tracking and muting system (violations increase, features get suspended)
-      - Admin warning/mute endpoints for content policy enforcement
 -   **Authentication System**: Three-tier system for Admins, Students, and Visitors.
     -   **Admin Auth**: Requires one-time invitation code, unique credentials, auto-generated student IDs, separate UI flow, 7-day persistent login.
     -   **Student Auth**: Standard username/password, 7-day persistent login, full account creation.